-The Board of Directors has reviewed and discussed the audited consolidated financial statements of Awaysis Capital, Inc. for the fiscal year ended June 30, 2022, with management and have reviewed related written disclosures of BF Borgers CPA PC, our independent accountants of the matters required to be discussed by SAS 114 (Codification of Statements on Auditing Standards, AU Section 380), as amended, with respect to those statements.
-We have reviewed the written disclosures and the letter from BF Borgers CPA PC required by regulatory and professional standards and have discussed with BF Borgers CPA PC its independence in connection with its audit of our most recent financial statements.
-Based on this review and these discussions, the Board of Directors recommends that the financial statements be included in this Form 10-K for the year ended June 30, 2022.
+The Board of Directors has reviewed and discussed the audited consolidated financial statements of Awaysis Capital, Inc. for the fiscal year ended June 30, 2023, with management and have reviewed related written disclosures of Moore Belize LLP, our independent accountants of the matters required to be discussed by SAS 114 (Codification of Statements on Auditing Standards, AU Section 380), as amended, with respect to those statements.
+We have reviewed the written disclosures and the letter from Moore Belize LLP required by regulatory and professional standards and have discussed with Moore Belize LP its independence in connection with its audit of our most recent financial statements.
+Based on this review and these discussions, the Board of Directors recommends that the financial statements be included in this Form 10-K for the fiscal year ended June 30, 2023.

-We have also reviewed the various fees that we paid or accrued to BF Borgers CPA PC during the year ended June 30, 2022, and 2021 for services they rendered in connection with our annual audits and quarterly reviews, as well as for any other non-audit services they rendered.
+We have also reviewed the various fees that we paid or accrued to our auditors, BF Borgers CPA PC, Moore Assurance SAS, Columbia, and Moore Belize LP during the year ended June 30, 2023, and 2022 for services they rendered in connection with our annual audits and quarterly reviews, as well as for any other non-audit services they rendered.

-The following table shows the fees for professional services rendered by BF Borgers CPA PC for the audit of our financial statements for the years ended June 30, 2022, and 2021 and fees billed for other services rendered by BF Borgers CPA PC during those periods:
+The following table shows the fees for professional services rendered by BF Borgers CPA PC, Moore Assurance S.A.S. and Moore Belize LP for the audit of our financial statements for the years ended June 30, 2023, and 2022 and fees billed for other services rendered by BF Borgers CPA PC and Moore Belize LP during those periods:

-2022 2021
+2023 2022

-Audit Fees \$ 0 \$ 0
+Audit Fees \$ 18,000 \$ 0

-Audit Related Fees \$ 5,500 \$ 0
+Audit Related Fees \$ 6,000 \$ 5,500

 Tax Fees \$ 0 \$ 0

 All Other Fees \$ 0 \$ 0

-Total \$ 5,500 \$ 0
+Total \$ 24,000 \$ 5,500